 Coachbuilding also ensured the coach was adapted to the places for where it was destined to be used, whether that be town, country, or continent.
 According to one coachbuilder, coaches had to be built stronger for town driving than for country use, and it was even more important they be built “stronger for the continent than even for the town, as the badness of their roads obliges them to use six horses to what on a well made road two would draw with equal facility.”
 Although coaches had to be built sturdy, they also had to be built as lightly as possible so as not to create an additional burden on the horses destined to pull them.
 Continue reading →

-Mail coaches regularly carried passengers, as well as mail, and because of this they were ripe for mail coach robberies.
+Mail coach robberies occurred regularly because mail coaches carried passengers, as well as mail.
 It did not matter that by the early 1800s “the coachmen and guards [wore] the king’s livery, scarlet, faced with blue and gold lace; and [were] an intrepid and fearless class.”
 It also did not matter that at the rear of the coach, the mail box, which was supposedly large enough to “hold a man doubled up,” was tightly secured.
 The box, approximately “three or four feet wide and deep, and perhaps a couple of feet broad,” was where the mail bags were deposited, after which the lid was securely locked with a key.
+Continue reading →

 Postal delivery service began in England in 1635 and it existed in the same form for 150 years.
 Mounted carriers rode between “posts” taking letters handed to them by local postmasters until they eventually reached the proper local postmasters who in turn delivered them to the intended recipient in their area.
 This system was highly inefficient and the post riders were easy targets for robbers, which is why theater owner John Palmer thought he could do better.